Hingham, Montana

 Hingham is a town in Hill County, Montana, United States.
 Its economy is largely agricultural.
 The population was 131 at the 2020 census.

 Geography

-Hingham is located on U.S. Route 2, it is 35 miles to Havre.
+Hingham is located on U.S. Route 2, it is 35 miles west of Havre.
 It is near Fresno Reservoir.

 According to the United States Census Bureau, the town has a total area of 0.17 sqmi, all land.

 History of "The Town on the Square"

 Hingham is a small agricultural community in northern Montana.
 Hingham, like many Hi-Line towns, developed as a grain storage and shipping center along the Great Northern Railway (BNSF Railway) and U.S. Route 2.
 In 1909, homesteaders purchased a relinquishment for the town site, and by early 1910 they had a town established.
 The community was planned on a broad grid with a central town square as its dominant feature.
 Hingham prospered in its early years with the opening of a school, hospital, several churches and over forty businesses.
 In 1917 Hingham incorporated with an elected mayor/council style government.